screw/spp/README.txt

         NOTE: IP addresses will not be used for hashing when NAT is in use.

+  6. Packet identification and clocks

+   6.1 Packet identification

+        A crucial step in pairing packets is identifying each packet seen at REF with the same packet seen at MON (separately in each direction).
+SPP does this by generating a per-packet hash across a number of fields in the IP header, transport protocol header and/or payload.
+The '-#' option controls what specific combination of fields are used to generate the hash.

+        Reliable disambiguation of packets requires hashing over fields that vary from one packet to the next, yet are invariant between REF and MON (not altered by network devices along the path).
+Some problematic scenarios include NAT (where IP addresses are not invariant along a path, and TCP/UDP ports may also be altered) and TCP sequence number remapping (observed being performed by certain 'security' middleboxes).

+        When SPP was first developed, the IP.ID field was often unique for every IP packet emitted by a sender, and could be relied on to disambiguate retransmissions of higher later segments.
+However, RFC 6864 has formalised the notion that IP.ID need only be unique for fragments of a larger IP packet.

+        The TCP Option bytes are useful for disambiguating TCP packets (including retransmissions) where the underlying connections have negotiated (and correctly use) the Time Stamp option.
+In such cases, retransmissions will always differ by their TSval field.

-  6. Clock Synchronisation
+   6.2 Clock Synchronisation

-        Machines used for passive monitoring should have synchronised clocks (to within a few seconds).
-If you find SPP is not generating estimates, it is most likely due to system clocks which are outside this range.
+        The SPP algorithm does not strictly require clocks at REF and MON to be synchronised.
+Nevertheless, this SPP implementation applies a practical limit on how far forward and back in time it searches to match packets captured at REF and MON monitoring points.
+By default, your REF and MON clocks ought to be synchronised to within 60 seconds (this can be altered with the '-d' option).
+If you find SPP is not generating  estimates, it may be due to excessive offset between the REF and MON system clocks.

-        If you know that your sources have a fixed time offset, SPP can take the offset into account.
-The offset can be specified in seconds using the -o option, where the value refers to the offset at the monitor point with respect to the reference point.
+        If you know that your sources have a fixed time offset, SPP can take this into account.
+The known offset can be specified in seconds using the '-o' option, where the value refers to the offset at MON relative to REF.

-        In addition, the option '-d' can be used to specify the maximum tolerance (in seconds) for clocks that are out of sync.
-See link in the References section for details on 'T delta'.
+        In addition, the option '-d' can be used to alter the maximum tolerance (in seconds) for clocks that are out of sync.
+See [2] for more details on 'T delta'.

   7. Usage Examples